carlos1197622/Arvo-OS/julia/README.md

 ## API Documentation

-The JuliaOS API is accessible via HTTP POST requests to the `/api` endpoint.
+The Arvo OS API is accessible via HTTP POST requests to the `/api` endpoint.
 All commands follow the format:

 ```json
 {